Updated on November 16th, 2023

 All federal Stafford loans provide students with a six-month grace period before repayment needs to start.
-Once your student graduates or if they fall below half-time, their first payment will be expected six months later.
+Once your student graduates or if they fall below half-time, their first payment on a federal loan will be expected six months later.

 Every Direct Stafford loan has a fixed interest rate.
-However, the precise rate is determined by the disbursement date, so federal student loans from 2022 may have different interest rates than loans from 2023.
+However, the precise rate is determined by the disbursement date, so federal student loans from 2022 may have different fixed interest rates than loans from 2023.

 It’s also important to understand there are two kinds of federal Direct Stafford loans: subsidized Stafford loans and unsubsidized Stafford loans.

 What is a Subsidized Stafford Loan?

 Subsidized federal Stafford loans come with one obvious perk.
 While your student is enrolled at least half-time and during the six-month grace period, the federal government pays the interest.

 Only undergraduate students are eligible for subsidized Direct Stafford loans, and there are additional limits to how much a student can borrow in this category.
 Plus, the student has to have a demonstrated financial need, so not everyone will qualify.

 What are the Subsidized Stafford Loan Limits?

-Students can only receive specific amounts in subsidized student loans through the federal government depending on their academic year.
+Students can only receive specific amounts in subsidized student loans through the federal government, depending on their academic year and financial need.
 Generally, students can borrow:

 - Up to $3,500 for their first year in college